-Ivanka Trump’s Clothing And Family Pics Channel Kate Middleton
+Ivanka Trump Clothing And Family Pics Channel Kate Middleton

 A few years ago, Kate Middleton and Prince George visited the Sensational Butterflies exhibition at Britain’s Natural History Museum.
 Prince George was only one-year-old at the time, but the expression on his face as he watched the butterfly was almost identical to the look on Joseph’s face.

-Hello magazine wrote that when the photo of Middleton and Prince George was taken, George’s father, Prince William, was with his wife and son.
-The butterfly on that occasion landed on daddy’s hand instead of on mommy’s finger, and the little prince was transfixed as Kate held him on her knee in nearly the same way that Ivanka held Joseph three years later.
+Hello magazine writes that when the photo of Middleton and Prince George was taken, George’s father, Prince William, was with his wife and son.
+The butterfly on that occasion landed on daddy’s hand instead of on mommy’s finger, and the little prince was “transfixed” as Kate held him on her knee in nearly the same way that Ivanka held Joseph three years later.

 Both Trump and Middleton are hugely influential women, and it wouldn’t be a surprise if Ivanka looks to Kate for inspiration.
-Ivanka is accustomed to the limelight, to some degree, but now that her father has become President Trump, she’s under scrutiny like never before.
+Ivanka is accustomed to the limelight to some degree, but now that her father has become President Trump, she’s under scrutiny like never before.

 Middleton had to make the adjustment from life as the daughter of a wealthy commoner to becoming the wife of Prince William, who is second in line to the throne after his father, Prince Charles.